KineticDeveloper/HACKvent2019/README.md

 Here I have added links to all my learnings and notes for HACKVent 2019, where I finished with 3230 points on 68th place.

+Credits go to all those on Discord who helped me by discussing the challenges and giving me hints (in alphabetic order): Apfelsaft, bread, brp64, The Compiler, haesch, heliistanders, Janny, Meline, mount, SmartSmurf

 - HV19.01 censored [my solution](01/)
 - HV19.02 Triangulation [my solution](02/)
 - HV19.03 Hodor, Hodor, Hodor [my solution](03/)